joshgallantt/rsCALC/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* Step 1) Enter your RewardStyle login info
+* 1. Enter your RewardStyle login info
-* Step 2) Click Start and wait for the files to be downloaded/worked with
+* 2. Click Start and wait for the files to be downloaded/worked with
-* Step 3) After you see the output you can export the data for your range using the Export button
+* 3. After you see the output you can export the data for your range using the Export button
-* Step 4) If you wish you see another date range, just select those dates and start again.
+* 4. If you wish you see another date range, just select those dates and start again.

 Note: Anything not exported gets deleted on program exit.